Understanding Inconsistent State Update Vulnerabilities in Smart Contracts: Methodology

-The Code4Rena platform provides the source code snippets, bug reports, and relatively authoritative identification of real-world smart contract bugs.
+The Code4rena platform provides the source code snippets, bug reports, and relatively authoritative identification of real-world smart contract bugs.
 Currently, there is a lack of comparable auditing platforms of similar scale and credibility, making Code4rena the most suitable—and indeed the only—data source for this study.
-Furthermore, as the Code4Rena platform assigns criticality level to bugs, which facilitates the identification of targeted inconsistent state update vulnerabilities in this work.
+Furthermore, as the Code4rena platform assigns criticality level to bugs, which facilitates the identification of targeted inconsistent state update vulnerabilities in this work.
 More specifically, the assigned high-level bugs are vulnerabilities that are exploitable and cause asset losses.
+Even though inconsistent state updates might exist in lower-risk vulnerabilities, they do not lead to economic loss.
+Thus, we only selected the categories authoritatively marked as high-risk by the Code4rena platform, which aligns with the approach taken by Zhang and Wang \emph{et al.} \cite{zhang2023demystifying, wang2024contracttinker}.

 We now give the data collection process in detail.
 We first collected audit reports from a total of 352 contests (each contest targets at a real-world smart contract project) hosted on the Code4rena platform between April 2021 and October 2024.
 For each report, we extracted all bugs in the report that were annotated with \emph{High Risk Finding} (\emph{i.e.}, the assigned high-level bugs), resulting in 1,361 vulnerabilities.
-We then conducted a detailed review of the descriptions of these 1,361 vulnerabilities provided in the reports and evaluated them based on the definition of inconsistent state update bugs presented in the Sect.~\ref{bugdefinition} of this paper.
+We then conducted a detailed manual review of the descriptions of these 1,361 vulnerabilities provided in the reports.
+Each vulnerability was independently evaluated by two authors of this paper according to the formal definition given in Sect.~\ref{bugdefinition}.
+Any disagreement will be turned to the third author.
+We reach consensus for all vulnerabilities after the new researcher gets involved.
+To reduce the subjectiveness threat, three authors conducting this evaluation possess over 3 years of development and research experience in Solidity smart contracts, and they thoroughly analyzed the source code, bug reports, code comments, and fix suggestions of the 1,361 vulnerabilities.
 As a final result of this process, we identified 116 vulnerabilities that fall into this category, which serve as the subjects of analysis in this study.
+We calculated the complexity metrics for the contract projects to which these 116 vulnerabilities belong.
+The average LLOC (logical lines of code, without comments and white spaces) \cite{ajienka2020empirical} is 14603.51, the average NF (number of functions) is 1703.14, and the average number of state variables is 683.67.